Course: Any programme.

 You are advised to complete and submit your application as soon as possible, as the online application system will be very busy in the days leading up to the application deadline.

-You must apply to QMUL for admission to the Masters programme as well as making an application for the scholarship.
-You should try to do this before you apply for the scholarship to maximise your chances of having an offer letter in time.
+You must also apply to QMUL for admission to the Masters programme as well as making an application for the scholarship.
+You should try to do this at least 4 weeks before you apply for the scholarship to maximise your chances of having an offer letter in time.

 Postgraduate Recruitment and Sponsor Relations Manager